-Bildudalur is a pretty village on the shores of Arnarfjörður with a dark and scary secret.
-The history of sea monster sightings in Icelandic history, folk culture and literature is revealed in the Sea Monster Museum.
+Bildudalur is a pretty village on the shores of Arnarfjordur with a dark and scary secret.
+The history of sea monster sightings in Icelandic history, folk culture and literature is revealed in the Icelandic Sea Monster Museum.

-A disproportionate number of sea monsters have been spotted in and around Arnarfjörður.
-So, keep an eye on the surface of the fjord as you leave town.
+An extreme number of sea monsters have been spotted in and around Arnarfjordur, one of the largest fjords in the Westfjords.
+Or so the legend tells.
+So, keep an eye on the surface of the fjord as you leave the village.
 Are you sure that was just a seal dipping out of view?
-Arnarfjordur fjord is a large fjord in the Westfjords, almost thirty kilometers long and about 10 kilometers wide, at its widest point.

 The village prospered in the 19th century mostly thanks to the booming fishery industry and some business enterprises.
 In the late 20th century and early 21st century the decline of the fishing industry has led the town to diverse its economy.
 The village is now home to a factory, which processes algae found in Arnarfjordur fjord.
 Bildudalur is also becoming a popular tourist destination, especially for fishing trips.